 2) International Workshops.
 We enumerate here some of the international workshops that supports GFSs:

 5th IEEE International Workshop on Genetic and Evolutionary Fuzzy Systems (GEFS11).
-Paris (France), 11-15 April 2011.
-Conference Co-chairs: R. Alcalá and Y. Nojima.
-Program Co-chairs: J. Alcalá-Fdez and P. Ducange.
+Paris (France), 11-15 April 2011. , Conference Co-chairs: R. Alcalá and Y. Nojima.
+Publicity Co-chairs: J. Alcalá-Fdez and P. Ducange.
 Web Page of the Workshop

 3) Journal Special Issues.
 Next, we provide a list of the journal special issues devoted to GFSs, including important contributions to all topics of GFSs.
 We include a global table of contents for these special issues.